ethberry/ethberry.github.io/docs/admin-panel/ERC20/token.md

 # Token

-For this type of token Token is virtual
+For this type of token, Token is virtual